 David brings a wealth of knowledge to the City as its Economic Development Director.
 David is looking at helping Johnsonville grow by providing new job opportunities and new businesses to our Great Small City!
 David can be reached at 843-386-2069. firstname.lastname@example.org

-All bids must be received at City of Johnsonville City Hall by 5:00 pm on Monday, October 2, 2017 made to the attention of the City Administrator.
-All bids received after this date will be rejected.
-No alterations to bids will be allowed after this time.
-Final decisions on accepting contractor services will be made by Johnsonville City Council.
+All bids must be received at City of Johnsonville City Hall by 5:00 pm on Monday, December 4 made to the attention of the City Administrator.

 Sealed bids may be mailed or delivered directly to the City of Johnsonville at the appropriate address below:

 Physical address: Mailing address: City of Johnsonville City of Johnsonville 111 W. Broadway St. P.O.
 Box 428 Johnsonville, SC 29555 Johnsonville, SC 29555

 The City of Johnsonville reserves the right to reject any and all bids.